-Our Nominating Committee consists of Ms. Contreras-Sweet (Chair), Mr. Campos, and Dr. Johnson.
-Ms. Contreras-Sweet was appointed as Chair in May 2021, assuming the position from Mr. Campos.
+Our Nominating Committee consists of Mr. Roel C. Campos (Chair), Ms. Contreras-Sweet, and Dr. Johnson.
+Mr. Campos was appointed Chair in May 2022, assuming the position from Ms. Contreras-Sweet.
 In accordance with NYSE rules, each of the members of our Nominating Committee is an independent director in accordance with the criteria established by the NYSE for the purpose of corporate governance and nominating committee membership independence.
 Pursuant to the Nominating Committee's written charter, the Nominating Committee is responsible for, among other things:

-- · assisting our Board in identifying prospective director nominees and recommending nominees to the Board; - recommending members for each committee of our Board; - developing and overseeing a process for the annual evaluation of the Board, committees of the Board, and management; and - reviewing (i) developments in corporate governance practices, (ii) the adequacy of our certificate of incorporation and by-laws, and (iii) the Company's Corporate Governance Guidelines (on a biennial basis).
+- assisting our Board in identifying prospective director nominees and recommending nominees to the Board; - recommending members for each committee of our Board; - developing and overseeing a process for the annual evaluation of the Board, committees of the Board, and management; - overseeing, in coordination with other committees of the Board, as applicable, the Company's policies, programs, strategies and reporting related to environmental, social and governance matters; - evaluating the Company's stockholder engagement practices and considering feedback received from stockholders; and - reviewing (i) developments in corporate governance practices, (ii) the adequacy of our certificate of incorporation and Bylaws, and (iii) the Company's Corporate Governance Guidelines (on a biennial basis).

 The Nominating Committee will consider a candidate for director proposed by a stockholder.
 A candidate must be highly qualified and be both willing to serve and expressly interested in serving on the Board.
-A stockholder wishing to propose a candidate for the Nominating Committee's consideration in connection with the 2023 Annual Meeting of Stockholders ("2023 Annual Meeting of Stockholders") should forward the candidate's name and information about the candidate's qualifications to Regional Management Corp., 979 Batesville Road, Suite B, Greer, South Carolina 29651, Attra.
-Corporate Secretary, not earlier than January 19, 2023 nor later than February 18, 2023.
+A stockholder wishing to propose a candidate for the Nominating Committee's consideration in connection with the 2024 Annual Meeting of Stockholders ("2024 Annual Meeting") should forward the candidate's name and information about the candidate's qualifications to Regional Management Corp., 979 Batesville Road, Suite B, Greer, South Carolina 29651, Attn: Corporate Secretary, not earlier than January 19, 2024 nor later than February 18, 2024.